dotnet/designs/accepted/diagnostics/source-link.md

 ```
 https://raw.githubusercontent.com/dotnet/core/1ae869434444693bd463bf972af5b9a1b1a889d0/README.md.
 ```
 Using this URL scheme, it is possible to generate Source Link for GitHub repositories.

+> Note that the following code is just a sample that doesn't handle all corner cases and is not as efficient as it could be.
+Use [Microsoft.SourceLink.GitHub](https://github.com/dotnet/sourcelink#using-sourcelink) package to get a robust Source Link support.

 ```xml
 ...